BitOfGold/topazcube/README.md

 ### WebRTC Support (Optional)

-WebRTC functionality is optional and requires platform-specific binary packages.
+WebRTC functionality is optional and requires platform-specific binary packages. **Note: WebRTC is only available when using the CommonJS build due to native module limitations.**

 If you want to use WebRTC features:

 ```bash
 # Install the appropriate platform package